silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ### The Building Blocks of LDML

-This page will assume you know how XML files work.
-If you are unfamiliar with this filetype, INSERT A REFERENCE HERE is an excellent place to start.
+This page will assume you understand how to write and use XML files.
+If you are unfamiliar with this markup language, [W3Schools' XML Tutorial](https://www.w3schools.com/xml/xml_whatis.asp) is an excellent place to start.

 The list of elements, their child elements, and attributes used in an LDML file is found in the `ldml.dtd`.
 The SLDR has its own `sil.dtd` with some additional SLDR-specific elements, which are listed under "special".
 Both of these files can be found in the [auxdata][dtds] folder of the SLDR.